Waavi/Sanitizer/README.md

  **uppercase**    | Converts the given string to all uppercase **capitalize**    | Capitalize a string
  **cast**           | Casts a variable into the given type.
 Options are: integer, float, string, boolean, object, array and Laravel Collection.
- **date_format**    | Always takes two arguments, the date's given format and the target format, following DateTime notation.
+ **format_date**    | Always takes two arguments, the date's given format and the target format, following DateTime notation.

 ## Adding custom filters